AryanB-23bit/quantium_job_sim/README.md

 # Quantium Job Simulation

-Set up  an .venv and add pandas + dash and "dash[testing]"
+Set up  an .venv then add pandas + dash and "dash[testing]"